-- The devices that operate on analog signal need more power for transmission and reception than the devices that work on the digital signal.
+- The devices that operate on an analog signal need more power for transmission and reception than the devices that work on the digital signal.

-- The information represented by analog signal is comparatively more accurate than the digital signal due to its continuous range of values.
+- The information represented by the analog signal is comparatively more accurate than the digital signal due to its continuous range of values.

 - Analog signals are transmitted at a slower rate than digital signals as the information holds more values thus is precise.